• Home

 From there, you can cut the dough in 8 equal pieces, dust with a bit more flour and roll them into circles as small or as big as you prefer.

-If you want a fluffier butternut squash flatbread, make them smaller in diameter, if you want a thinner one, visa versa.
+If you want a fluffier flatbread, make them smaller in diameter, if you want a thinner one, visa versa.

-After this you just griddle the flatbreads in a bit of oil for 2 minutes on each side in a pan on medium heat!
+After this, cook the flatbreads on the griddle in a bit of oil for 2 minutes on each side in a pan on medium heat.
 You’ll know they are ready when they have big bubbles and golden brown spots all over.

 FAQ